 I use a bright white shade on my lower eyelid, then tone it down a bit with a peach color on both upper and lower lids.
 Then I take a flat brush and apply the white eyeshadow below my lash line on the my bottom lid this really helps me look more awake and makes the eye bags less obvious.
 Lastly, I use the white eyeshadow in the outside corners of my eyes.
 The start of the crow’s feet means there is a little collection of dark skin there, and lightening it up really helps brighten my eyes.

-One VERY big pain in the ass while applying liner now is that I have to use one hand to hold my upper eyelid out of the way.
+One VERY big pain while applying liner now is that I have to use one hand to hold my upper eyelid out of the way.
 I really need three hands to apply it now.

 One other thing I’ve invested in is quality makeup brushes.
 For years I just used what came with the makeup, and I have to say using good brushes REALLY helps in application.